Skip to Content

 Yellow Jackets

-• Bright yellow and black bodies
+• Bright yellow-and-black bodies

 • Aggressive defenders of underground or structural nests